MSc Advanced Leadership for Professional Practice (Nursing)

 |Teaching period(s)||Semester 1|

-The unit will enable participants to be more confident in their knowledge and understanding of perinatal mental health in order to foster effective assessment in practice, promote mental well-being and facilitate effective inter-professional co-ordination.
+The unit will enable participants to be more confident in their knowledge and understanding of perinatal mental health and in recognising and meeting the needs of culturally diverse communities including those of ethnic heritage.

 This unit aims to